 René M. Stulz was the editor of the Journal of Finance, the leading academic publication in the field of finance, for twelve years, and co-editor of the Journal of Financial Economics for five years.
 He is on the editorial board of more than ten academic and practitioner journals.
 Further, he is a member of the Asset Pricing and Corporate Finance Programs and the director of the Risk of Financial Institutions Group of the National Bureau of Economic Research.

 He has published more than one hundred papers in finance and economics journals, including the Journal of Political Economy, the Quarterly Journal of Economics, the Journal of Financial Economics, the Journal of Finance, the Review of Financial Studies, and the Harvard Business Review.
 He is the author of a textbook titled Risk Management and Derivatives, a co-author of the Squam Lake Report: Fixing the Financial System, and has edited several books, including two volumes of the Handbook of the Economics of Finance.

 René M. Stulz has taught in executive development programs in the U.S., Europe, and Asia.
 He has consulted for major financial institutions as well as for non-financial firms, law firms, the New York Stock Exchange, the IMF, and the World Bank, and testified in federal and state courts as well as in arbitrations.
-He is a director of Banque Bonhote and a member of the Board of Trustees of the Global Association of Risk Professionals.
-At GARP, he also chairs the FRM committee that oversees the FRM certification examination.
+He has served on bank boards, on the board of an asset management company, and as a member and as vice-chair of the Board of Trustees of the Global Association of Risk Professionals.